patrickviet/chef-vagrant-skel/README.md

 How to run chef in Vagrant

 START
+- Install Virtualbox 5+
-- Install Vagrant 1.5 +
+- Install Vagrant 1.8+
-- Download this
+- Download this repo, go to the directory
 - Type ```vagrant up```

 CONTINUE